2012 Ukrainian parliamentary election: Political crises and cancelled 2008 snap elections

-On October 8, 2008 Ukrainian President Viktor Yushchenko tried to dissolve the Verkhovna Rada (parliament) and called early parliamentary elections in Ukraine for the second time in as many years for December 7, 2008.
+On 8 October 2008 Ukrainian President Viktor Yushchenko tried to dissolve the Verkhovna Rada (parliament) and called early parliamentary elections in Ukraine for the second time in as many years for 7 December 2008.
 The right of the President to dismiss the parliament was challenged in Ukraine's Constitutional Court.
 The President's decree has since lapsed as it was never put into action (the coalition supporting the second Tymoshenko Government was extended) and appeals to Ukraine's Constitutional Court were withdrawn.
 Nevertheless, a snap election was predicted by Ukrainian politicians during the 2010 presidential election and after the dismissal of the second Tymoshenko Government.
 One of the arguments against holding early elections were the costs.
-Early elections were (in October 2008) estimated to cost approximately UAH₴417 million (about EUR€60 million or US$80 million).
+Early elections were (in October 2008) estimated to cost approximately ₴417 million (about EUR€60 million or US$80 million).

 2012 election date set

-On February 1, 2011 the Verkhovna Rada set the election date for October 28, 2012.
-Several deputies whose votes were registered that day have stated they could not have taken part in voting because they were not in Kyiv (where the Verkhovna Rada building is located) on February 1, 2011.
+On 1 February 2011 the Verkhovna Rada set the election date for 28 October 2012.
+Several deputies whose votes were registered that day have stated they could not have taken part in voting because they were not in Kyiv (where the Verkhovna Rada building is located) on 1 February 2011.
 Voting by MPs in the place of absent MPs of the Verkhovna Rada is prohibited by law.
-On July 27, 2012 the Central Election Commission of Ukraine announced that campaigning for the elections would commence on July 30.
+On 27 July 2012 the Central Election Commission of Ukraine announced that campaigning for the elections would commence on July 30.